chathura-de-silva/E-Commerce-Platform/README.md

 ### Browsing and Shopping

-3. *Exploring Products*: Browse through our wide range of products by clicking on the various categories displayed on the homepage.
-You can also use the search bar to find specific items.
+3. *Exploring Products*: Browse through our wide range of products by clicking on the various categories displayed on the product page.

        Ex - Electronic product